UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

 $ pytest --cov=src ./tests/
 $ pytest --cov=src --cov-report html ./tests/
 ```
 Discovered the source of my constant E0401 pylint error.
-Pylint is apparently
-being run from outside of the virtual environment, even though 'which pylint'
-specifies that it correctly running the pylint in the venv.
-If I though
-call it as a python module, no more E0401 issues.
+Pylint is apparently being run from outside of the virtual environment, even though 'which pylint' specifies that it correctly running the pylint in the venv.
+If I though call it as a python module, no more E0401 issues.
 Following are the various commands I used for linting the assignment:
 ```
 $ pwd
-~/git/py220-online-201904-V2/students/douglas_klos/lesson05/assignment
+~/git/py220-online-201904-V2/students/douglas_klos/lesson05/pymongo/assignment
 $ python -m pylint ./main.py
 $ python -m pylint ./src/database_operations.py
 $ python -m pylint ./src
 ```

+### MongoEngine

+MongoEngine appears to be based off of PyMongo but is suppose to be easier to use, or so I read.
+Thing is, early on while running pytest against the fucntions I had written using MongoEngine, I was getting deprecation warnings for PyMongo calls MongoEngine was masking.
+There's even a two year old open issue for it https://github.com/MongoEngine/mongoengine/issues/1491.